MicroEJ/docs/SDK6UserGuide/manageResolutionConflicts.rst

            |- moduleA:1.1.0

-If you want to come back to the Gradle default behavior, these 2 rules can be disabled in the project build file by setting the ``microejConflictResolutionRulesEnabled`` property of the ``microej`` configuration block to ``false`` in the project build file:
+If you want to come back to the Gradle default behavior, these 2 rules can be disabled by setting the ``microejConflictResolutionRulesEnabled`` property of the ``microej`` configuration block to ``false`` in the project build file:

 .. code:: java